M-29/Java-Programing/ReadMe.md

 ## Kids With The Greatest Number Of Candies
 In this question we will find the maximum candy and then compare max candy with each candy and return the array.

+## Product Of Array And Self
+In this question we will find the prefix and suffix of each array element and then multiply with each other.